ViveK-PothinA/RCS/README.md

 # RCS
-My projects done being a part of Robotics Club @ SASTRA
+My projects/mini-projects done being a part of Robotics Club @ SASTRA for various competitions